-As much as we love trees for their natural beauty, their shade, and their environmental benefit, trees that also produce food for humans hold a special place in our hearts.
-We’ve already covered an unusual fruit-bearing tree in this series, but for this installment we’ll examine a tree with a familiar name: the Canada Plum.
+As much as all of us at DeVos Tree Care love trees for their natural beauty, their shade, and their environmental benefit, trees that also produce food for humans hold a special place in our hearts.
+We’?’ve already covered an unusual fruit-bearing tree in this series, but for this installment we’ll examine a tree with a familiar name: the Canada Plum.
 This small tree, also called Horse Plum, is native to the southern parts of eastern Canada, and in addition to its prodigious fruit-bearing abilities, the Canada Plum boasts a showy display of fragrant white flowers each spring, which is one of the reasons why you can often find cultivars that have been developed as ornamentals.

 Canada Plum Description